-The original album sleeve features a black and white photograph which has been shot to give the appearance of a charcoaled print.
+The original album sleeve features a black and white photograph, which has been shot to give the appearance of a charcoaled print.
 The back of the sleeve features a second shot from the session, this time in full colour and without the charcoal effect.
 There is also a slight variation from pressing to pressing with some placing the album title F.L.M. under Mel's name on the sleeve whilst others display it midway under 'Mel & Kim'.

 Limited edition poster included with some F.L.M. album pressings

-American F.L.M.
-Press Release & Photograph
+American and German F.L.M.
+Press Releases & Photograph

 German Blow Up Release – The German Blow Up label released the F.L.M.
 Album as a limited edition printed on white coloured vinyl and housed in the original black and white picture sleeve.

 Benelux RCA Release – The F.L.M.
-Album was released on RCA compact disk as well as on vinyl with a limited gatefold sleeve using the black and white filtered shot on the front cover and a fuller body shot of the sisters from the same session within the gatefold sleeve.
+Album was released on RCA compact disk, as well as on vinyl with a limited gatefold sleeve, using the black and white filtered shot on the front cover and a fuller body shot of the sisters, from the same session, within the gatefold sleeve.
 This release includes a one sided 12” single of The Respectable/Showing Out Combi Mix.
 Prior to this The Combi Mix had been available on promo 12" in the U.K. and was also included on the European F.L.M.
 CD.
 Single release.